Skip to main content

 Search results

-Black-and-white portrait photograph of a man looking towards the left of the camera, visible from his waist up, wearing a military suit.Wannsee Conference
+Black-and-white portrait photograph of a man in a suit and tie, looking towards the left of the camera.
+He wears a kippah on his head.Joseph Lazar, late 1940s

-A grey-coloured map diagram depicting most of North America, Europe, and part of Africa.
-A line traverses various points along the map.Freda Shiel's Journey
+A blue-coloured map diagram depicting most of North America, Europe, and part of Africa.
+A line traverses various points along the map.Aba Beer's Journey

 Pages